 3.5.
 Best Practices for Using Object Storage¶

-This chapter describes recommendations on using various features of Acronis Object Storage.
-These recommendations are called to help you enable additional functionality or improve convenience or performance of Acronis Object Storage.
+This chapter describes recommendations on using various object storage features.
+These recommendations are called to help you enable additional functionality or improve convenience or performance.

 3.5.1.
 Bucket and Key Naming Policies¶